 Today, Perry is home to the award-winning Georgia National Fairgrounds and Agricenter.
 This first-class facility is designed for meetings, trade shows, livestock events, horse shows, fairs, RV rallies, concerts, sporting events and more.

 Downtown Perry is a must see!
-The renovated downtown area is a charming village with specialty shops and a down-south, restful atmosphere.
-Please visit the Perry Chamber of Commerce for more information.
+It is a quaint, Southern downtown filled with unique shops with one-of-a-kind merchandise and Georgia crafts and great local restaurants.
+Please visit Shop Downtown Perry for more information.